 4. Make emails easy to digest

 They are less likely to read a long email copy if you're onboarding a new customer.
 Since they're in the initial stage of the funnel, you need to make your copy more digestible and less intimidating.
-You don't want to scare them away, right?
+You don't want to scare them away.

-So, try to use GIFs, relevant emojis, enough white space to make your customer's journey a little less boring and more fun.
+So, try to use GIFs, relevant emojis, and enough white space to make their onboarding journey a little less boring and more fun and actionable.

 "Onboarding is not so much about making a positive initial introduction.
 It is an overarching approach to helping your customers become better versions of themselves"